NihatTekeli/meapnet/README.md

-# Margin-Enhanced Average Precision Optimization and Horizontal Stripe Augmentation for Visible-Infrared Person Re-identification
+# Margin-Enhanced Average Precision Optimization for Visible-Infrared Person Re-identification
 ## Overview
-This repository contains Pytorch code for the implementation of the methods in the paper "Margin-Enhanced Average Precision Optimization and Horizontal Stripe Augmentation for Visible-Infrared Person Re-identification".
+This repository contains Pytorch code for the implementation of the methods in the paper "Margin-Enhanced Average Precision Optimization for Visible-Infrared Person Re-identification".
 The paper introduces MEAP and HSA techniques.

 ### !
 Important Note: The code will be made publicly available upon the publication of the paper.